mrcepid-rap/mrcepid-collapsevariants/Readme.md

 * GLMs – vanilla linear/logistic models implemented with python's [statsmodels module](https://www.statsmodels.org/stable/index.html)

 These four tools / methods require very different input files to run.
 The purpose of this applet is to generate inputs that are compatible with each of these tools input requirements.
-This tool is part (1) of a two step process (in bold):
+This tool is part (1) of a two-step process (in bold):

 1. **Generate initial files from each VCF filtered/annotated by [mrcepid-filterbcf](https://github.com/mrcepid-rap/mrcepid-filterbcf) and [mrcepid-annotatecadd](https://github.com/mrcepid-rap/mrcepid-annotatecadd)**